Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Active Inference and BTs for Reactive Action Planning and Execution

-\paragraph*{Conflicts in active inference} Given the current belief about the states $\mathcal{L}$ and a prior preference $\bm C$, active inference will select the most appropriate action to execute among the available ones.
-The preconditions of the selected action are then checked, and if one or more preconditions are not satisfied, the relative logical states are pushed into the corresponding prior with a high preference (i.e. $> 1$).
-Action selection is then performed again with the updated prior $\bm C$, such that actions that will satisfy missing action preconditions are more likely, as explained in Algorithm~\ref{alg:idea}.
-This can however lead to conflicts with the original BT \cite{Colledanchise2019}, that is the robot might want to simultaneously achieve two conflicting states.
-With active inference though, we can represent \textit{which} state is important, but also \textit{when}.
+\paragraph*{Conflicts resolution in active inference} Conflict resolution due to dynamic changes in the environment and online decision making is handled through modification of the prior preferences in ${\mathcal{C}}$.
+The BT designed offline specifies at runtime the desired state to be achieved.
+This is done by populating the prior preference over a state with the value of one.
+Note that if there is no goal, the preferences over states are set to zero everywhere so there is no incentive to act to achieve a different state.
+Given some preferences over states, the online decision making algorithm with active inference selects an action, and checks if the preconditions are holding according to the current belief state.
+If so, the action is executed, if not, the missing preconditions are added to the current preferred state with a higher preference (i.e. $>1$), in our case with value 2.
+This can lead to conflicts with the original BT \cite{Colledanchise2019}, that is the robot might want to simultaneously achieve two conflicting states.
+However, the state relative to a missing precondition has higher priority (i.e. $>1$) by construction.
+As explained in Algorithm~\ref{alg:idea}, if preconditions are missing at runtime, action selection is performed again with the updated prior ${\mathcal{C}}$, such that actions that will satisfy them are more likely.
+With our method, there is no need to explicitly detect a conflict and re-ordering a BT then, as was done in past work on the dynamic expansion of BTs \cite{Colledanchise2019}.
+In fact, since the decision making with active inference happens continuously during task execution, once a missing precondition is met this is removed from the current desired state.
+Thus, the only remaining preference is the one imposed by the BT, which can now be resumed.
+This leads to a natural conflict resolution and plan resuming without ad-hoc recovery mechanisms.
+The advantage of active inference is that we can represent \textit{which} state is important but also \textit{when} with different values of preference.
 Since missing preconditions are added to the current prior with a higher preference with respect to the offline plan, this will induce a behavior that can initially go against the initial BT because the new desire is more appealing to be satisfied.
 Conflict resolution is then achieved by \textit{locally updating} prior desires about a state, giving them higher preference.
-The convergence analysis of this approach is reported in Section~\ref{sec:Analysis}.
+The convergence analysis of this approach is reported in Section~\ref{sec:Analysis}, and a concrete example of conflict resolution in a robotic scenario is presented in Sec.~\ref{sec:runtimeconflicts}, Example~\ref{ex:conflict}.